Australian Immunisation Register

 If the name or date of birth details are incorrect on the AIR, call the Medicare general enquiries line (external site) and ask to have these updated.

-For further information please see the Department of Human Services website (externals site).
+For further information please see the Department of Human Services website (external site).

 What about the year 8 immunisation program?